brmc/django-media-helper/README.markdown

 you're using a responsive design with images whose sizes are not statically
 defined.
 In the near future I will accomodate for for alternate scenarios**

+So for those of you who prefer lists, here's what's going on:

+1. Deliver low-res images with initial http request
+2. Measure all elements containing image or background-image
+3. Send list of images, bundled with their sizes, via AJAX back to server
+4. Search for existing image with correct dimensions or create aa new one.
+  * note: To avoid an inundation of images being re-sized, dimensions will be
+    rounded to a certain value. [see Configuration](#media_helper_round_to)

 **One person was under the impression that 3 requests were made per image
-(initial request, ajax, and the request for resized image), but that is not
+(initial request, ajax, and the request for resized image), so to clarify,
-the case.
-Well, it is true if there is only one image per page, but all
+that is not the case.
+Well, it is true if there is only one image per page,
-ajax requests are bundled together, so the average number of requests
-approaches 2 as the number of images increases.**
+but all ajax requests are bundled together, so the number of requests per image approaches 2 as the number of images increases.**

+When you save an image, a couple things happen:

+1. The original image is copied to a new location and kept safe
+2. Several resized images will be initially generated (Info below)
+3. A default, low-res image will be also be created

 ### Something to consider ###